Yerkes Public Star Party

 |Date:||Saturday, August 15, 2015|

 |$15.- per family|

 Even if it is too cloudy to observe, there is much to do.
-Indoor activities include hands-on activities, presentations, and facility tours.
-The Yerkes tour features a look at, but not through, the 40-inch Great Refractor within the unheated 90-foot diameter dome.
+Indoors we will be having hands-on activities, presentations, and facility tours.
+The Yerkes tour features a look at the famous 40-inch Great Refractor within the 90-foot diameter dome.